dodSONSoftware/core-library/README.md

 ### Help File

+The dodSON Software Core Library Help file is part of the repository, it can be found in the root directory.
-Download the [dodSON Software Core Library Help](https://1drv.ms/u/s!Ap-545RFn6fujTYHfNDwAxYQ9Yc8?e=iTWh1e) file for technical details and examples for every namespace.
+You can, also, download the [dodSON Software Core Library Help](https://1drv.ms/u/s!Ap-545RFn6fujTYHfNDwAxYQ9Yc8?e=iTWh1e) file.

 ### Prerequisites